 The development will create a multitude of well-paying construction jobs, in addition to bringing permanent union building maintenance positions, and bringing long-term employment opportunities through the creation of new retail and commercial space.

-Support our vision and advance the creation of Monitor Point by signing on to the support letter below and receiving further updates.
+Support our vision and advance the creation of Monitor Point by signing on to the support below and receiving further updates.

 For monthly project updates sign up below: